Oblivionburn/Dirge-of-Sorrows/README.md

 - Menu for viewing general inventory of player army
 - Menu for buying/selling items in shops
 - Menu for purchasing more characters at academy towns
+- Right-clicking squads on map to view their characters/formation
 - Combat screen and basic combat mechanics
 - Dispatching additional squads to player base on map
 - Context menu to handle selection of a squad when there's multiple in one location